2007 Australian federal election: Aftermath

 The Labor caucus met on Thursday 29 November 2007 to confirm the First Rudd Ministry, which was sworn in on 3 December.
 In a departure from Labor tradition, the ministry was selected by Kevin Rudd as the prime minister, rather than by Caucus.

 Given John Howard's personal defeat, the Liberal Party began the process of choosing a new leader.
 The morning after the election, Peter Costello, the Deputy Leader of the Liberal Party, and long regarded as Howard's natural successor, stated that he would not run for Liberal leadership.
 The day before the ballot, former Health Minister Tony Abbott withdrew from the leadership after initially indicating he would stand.
 The leadership ballot was held on Thursday 29 November.
 The previous Defence Minister Brendan Nelson and former Environmental Minister Malcolm Turnbull both stood for the leadership.
 Former Education Minister Julie Bishop contested the deputy leadership position, as did Andrew Robb and Christopher Pyne.

 Brendan Nelson was elected leader by 45 votes to 42, and Julie Bishop was elected deputy leader.
 A Newspoll survey taken after the Liberal leadership change revealed a preferred-prime-minister rating of Rudd 61 per cent to Nelson 14 per cent, with Turnbull twice as popular as Nelson.
 Newspoll's subsequent polling saw new Newspoll records set, at 70 per cent for the best rating for preferred prime minister, to 9 per cent for the worst rating for preferred prime minister, with the next poll results revealing another record of 73 to 7 per cent.
 A new two party preferred record was also set, at 63 to 37 per cent Labor's way.

 Post-election, ALP secretary Tim Gartrell commented on pre-election campaign billboard ads featuring a picture of John Howard stating "Working families in Australia have never been better off", which looked like Liberal Party advertisements, were actually paid for by the Labor Party.
 Liberal leader Brendan Nelson declared that the Liberal Party had listened and learned from the Australian public and declared WorkChoices "dead".

 In 2008, former ministers Peter McGauran, Alexander Downer, and Mark Vaile resigned from parliament, sparking Gippsland, Mayo, and Lyne by-elections.
 The Lyne by-election resulted in independent Rob Oakeshott being elected, reducing the total number of Coalition seats to 64.
 Bradfield and Higgins by-elections were held in December 2009.

 In September 2008, Malcolm Turnbull replaced Brendan Nelson in a leadership spill, and Barnaby Joyce replaced CLP Senator and Nationals deputy leader Nigel Scullion as leader of the Nationals in the Senate, and moved the party to the crossbenches.
 Joyce stated that his party would no longer necessarily vote with their Liberal counterparts in the upper house.

-In Popular Culture

-The comedy band The Axis of Awesome parodied the events of the election in a song.